Drkyaho/machine-learning-projects/Image-Classification-Project:-Butterfly-&-Moths-(100-Species)/README.md

 Make sure the dataset is available at the path specified in the notebook before starting the training process.

+### 3. Access the Model Files

+For the complete TensorFlow SavedModel, use the Google Drive link provided in `URL.txt` or the `README.md` inside the `saved_model/variables/` folder.

+For TensorFlow Lite deployment, use the files available directly in the `tflite/` folder.

 ---

 ## 📌 Conclusion